-- Yusuf Kalyango, Jr., Assistant Professor, & Director of IIJ
+- Yusuf Kalyango, Jr., Associate Professor and Director of IIJ

 - Schoonover Center 236